How did Schrodinger Inc. (SDGR) fare last session?

-As of Tuesday, Schrodinger Inc.’s (NASDAQ:SDGR) stock closed at $24.18, up from $22.05 the previous day.
-While Schrodinger Inc. has overperformed by 9.66%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, SDGR fell by -7.78%, with highs and lows ranging from $37.25 to $15.85, whereas the simple moving average fell by -3.29% in the last 200 days.
+Schrodinger Inc. (NASDAQ:SDGR) marked $26.61 per share on Tuesday, up from a previous closing price of $25.44.
+While Schrodinger Inc. has overperformed by 4.60%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, SDGR rose by 0.87%, with highs and lows ranging from $37.25 to $15.85, whereas the simple moving average jumped by 6.86% in the last 200 days.

 Top 5 Undervalued Stocks To Own In 2023